-- expenditures for capital budget projects not originally included as part of the capital budget rider provision for an agency; - expenditures for capital budget projects made in accordance with additional spending authority provided in Article IX, Section 14.03, Transfers - Capital Budget (2020-21 and 2022-23 GAA) and House Bill 2, Eightyseventh Legislature, Regular Session, 2021; - contingency appropriations included in agency-specific riders and Article IX provisions (2020-21 and 2022-23 GAA); - payments to the Department of Information Resources (DIR) for services provided through the Data Center Services program, as defined by the Texas Government Code, Chapter 2054, Subchapter L, Statewide Technology Centers; and - expenditures related to the Comptroller of Public Accounts' (CPA) Centralized Accounting and Payroll/Personnel System (CAPPS), including deployment-related and ongoing maintenance and support costs.
+expenditures for capital budget projects not originally included as part of the capital budget rider provision for an agency;

+- expenditures for capital budget projects made in accordance with additional spending authority provided in Article IX, Section 14.03, Transfers Capital Budget (2022-23 and 2024-25 GAAs), House Bill 2, Eightyseventh Legislature, Regular Session, 2021, and Senate Bill 30, Eighty-eighth Legislature, Regular Session, 2023; - contingency appropriations included in agency-specific riders and Article IX provisions (2022-23 and 2024-25 GAAs); - payments to the Department of Information Resources (DIR) for services provided through the Data Center Services program, as defined by the Texas Government Code, Chapter 2054, Subchapter L, Statewide Technology Centers; and - expenditures related to the Comptroller of Public Accounts' (CPA) Centralized Accounting and Payroll/Personnel System (CAPPS), including deployment-related and ongoing maintenance and support costs.
 Agencies transitioning to or implementing CAPPS as a hub agency also should identify related expenditures in accordance with the Capital Budget Project Schedule.

-The Capital Budget Project Schedule in this document is an informational item only and should not be used to request authorization to exceed the capital budget expenditure limitations established by Article IX, Section 14.03, Transfers - Capital Budget (2020-21 and 2022-23 GAA).
+The Capital Budget Project Schedule in this document is an informational item only and should not be used to request authorization to exceed the capital budget expenditure limitations established by Article IX, Section 14.03, Transfers - Capital Budget (2022-23 and 2024-25 GAAs) or other agency-specific limitations.

-Any Automated Budget and Evaluation System of Texas (ABEST) Object of Expense (OOE) code may be used for capital costs or for noncapital informational costs, with the exception that OOE Code 2001 should be used for all payments to

-DIR for Data Center Services, and 5000 may not be used for noncapital costs.
-The object of expense codes should detail asset acquisition costs and noncapital expenditures incurred in the acquisition or required to place the asset in service.
+Any Automated Budget and Evaluation System of Texas (ABEST) object of expense (OOE) code may be used for capital costs or for noncapital informational costs, with the exception that OOE Code 2001 should be used for all payments to DIR for Data Center Services, and 5000 may not be used for noncapital costs.
+The OOE codes should detail costs and noncapital expenditures incurred in the asset's acquisition or required to place the asset in service.

-For fiscal year 2022, the Data Center Consolidation capital budget project should include agency estimates of data center services costs, considering the following factors: program transfers authorized by the Eighty-seventh Legislature, 2021, all sessions; changes in operation; utilization; and vendor credits associated with contract amounts for Data Center Services.
+For fiscal year 2024, the Data Center Consolidation capital budget project should include agency estimates of data center services costs, considering the following factors: program transfers authorized by the Eighty-eighth Legislature, 2023 (including called sessions); changes in operation; utilization; and vendor credits associated with contract amounts for Data Center Services.
 Use Capital Expenditure Category Code 7000 for all Data Center Services projects.

-Examples of noncapital expenditures to include in the Capital Budget Project Schedule:
+Examples of noncapital expenditures to include in the Capital Budget Project Schedule are: